 It should also be noted that when the NFQ was established, there were separate national awards councils for further and higher education, and the need to acknowledge the boundaries of the work of the Councils led to the differentiation between further and higher education awards at NFQ Level 6.
 Additionally, public further education and training was largely provided and overseen by separate bodies in the form of Vocational Education Committees (VECs) and the Training and Employment Authority (FÁS).
 In 2012, the further and higher education and training councils were merged into a national qualifications and quality assurance body, Quality and Qualifications Ireland (QQI), which was also given responsibility for the maintenance and further development of the NFQ.
 In 2013, FÁS was dissolved.
-The funding and oversight of further education was merged into 16 newly established regional education and training boards.
+The funding and oversight of further education and training passed to a new body, SOLAS, and the former FÁS training function was merged into 16 newly established regional education and training boards.

 Irish NFQ Level Major Awards Available

 1 Level 1 Certificate

-I Junior Cycle
+ı Junior Cycle

 2 Level 2 Certificate

-2 Junior Cycle
+Junior Cycle

 3 Level 3 Certificate

-3 Junior Cycle
+Junior Cycle

 4 Level 4 Certificate

 4 Leaving Certificate

 5 Level 5 Certificate

 5 Leaving Certificate

 6 Advanced Certificate

-0 Higer Certificate
+0 Higher Certificate

 7 Ordinary Bachelor Degree

-0 Honours Bachelor Degree
+8 Honours Bachelor Degree

-8 Higher Diploma
+0 Higher Diploma

 9 Masters Degree

-9 Postgraduate Diploma
+Postgraduate Diploma

 10 Doctoral Degree

 10 Higher Doctorate